Knowit-Objectnet/oko-web/README.md

 Before running/building locally the first time, copy the file `.env-sample` and rename to `.env`.
 The file provides the environment variables required.
 See ["Building and environment variables"](#building-and-environment-variables) below.

--   To start the development server simply execute the following in a _terminal_:
+-   To start the development server simply execute the following in a _terminal_ to install dependencies and run the application:
     ```sh
+    yarn install
     yarn start
     ```
 -   **Not recommended:** it is also possible to use the provided docker container by going into the folder `container` and executing `docker-compose up`.